Tag Archives: Regina Hall

 Little (2019), Issa Rae, Universal Pictures

-Little, the comedy about a woman struggling with the pressures of adulthood, and somehow gets to relive the life of her younger self is a movie that did not live up to the promise of the its great trailer.
-I actually enjoyed the Little trailer so much that for a few days there, I confess to playing it instead of uptempo music as I worked out.
+Little, the comedy about a woman struggling with the pressures of adulthood, who somehow gets to relive the life of her younger self, is a movie that did not live up to the promise of its great trailer.
+I enjoyed the Little trailer so much that for a few days, I confess to playing it instead of uptempo music as I worked out.

 I’m sure it didn’t help that once again, near enough all the best bits were featured in the trailer, leaving not much else to enjoy.
 And since the premise is far from fresh, the chances that Little would be a great experience weren’t the best.
 I still like Hall and Rae.
-I’m just not pleased with the end result of this movie that they made.
+I’m just not pleased with this movie that they made.

 In terms of what I liked about Little, that would be everything before the twelfth minute, when I was still hopeful.
 I also enjoyed the back of Hall’s character’s striped blue shirt – including the joke that’s made at its expense.